Challawa Gorge Dam: Issues

 The soil in the immediate catchments of the dam has not been stabilized, so the reservoir may be silting up.
 Silt is also being deposited in the Challawa River, affecting the intake structures of Kano City Water Supply.

 The dam has disrupted the natural balance along the river.
 Upstream areas are now subject to flooding while downstream riverine wetlands and croplands have dried out.

 The dam is intended to support irrigation projects, such as Hadejia Valley Irrigation Scheme which had been started since 1990, although only about 6,000 Ha were achieved, representing about 30% of the planned area only for decades.
-Amongst other competing uses of the dam is water supply toKano city, informal irrigation at the river banks, recreation etc. The Challawa dam and the nearby Tiga Dam have also had adverse effects on the downstream Hadejia-Nguru wetlands.
+Amongst other competing uses of the dam is water supply to Kano city, informal irrigation at the river banks, recreation etc. The Challawa dam and the nearby Tiga Dam have also had adverse effects on the downstream Hadejia-Nguru wetlands.

 Several studies have shown that these dams have delivered negative economic value when their effect on downstream communities was taken into account.